-Represented a leading chocolate and confections company in a putative consumer class action challenging various statements on labels for chocolate products.
+Represented a leading confections company in a putative consumer class action challenging various statements on labels for chocolate products.

 Represented a large publishing company in a putative class action filed by authors concerning payments of royalties.